Tuesday, September 18, 2007

 My first ride in an airplane was in a WACO like this one.

 In the late 1930’s we lived in the neighborhood where the owner of Seal’s Quality Market lived.
 They owned a WACO aircraft hangared at the old Salt Lake Airport pictures above.
 (I always thought the WACO aircraft was named after the city of Waco, Texas.
 Not so, I found out later.
 It is the acronym for Weaver Aircraft Co. located in Lorain, Ohio.)
 Seal’s youngest son, Boyd, and I were friends and he invited me on a few occasions to ride in their WACO which resulted in my interest in aviation and model building.
-(All three of the Seal’s children became airline pilots.)
+(All three of the Seal’s children became airline pilots.
+Boyd flew Boeing 747's for United Airlines.)
 Seal’s Market was located one and a half blocks south of Liberty Park on the west side of 700 East.
-In those days the street car ran up and down 7th East from 33rd South past the car barns, now Trolley Square, to 5th South and on in to town on Main Street.
-The street cars stopped running in 1946 and in the mid 1950’s the street car tracks were removed from the middle 7th East and the street was widened to the west wiping out the homes and businesses on the west side of 7th East, including Seal’s Market.
+In those days the street cars ran up and down 7th East from 33rd South past the car barns, now Trolley Square, to 5th South and on in to town on Main Street.
+The street cars stopped running in 1946 and in the mid 1950’s the street car tracks were removed from the middle of 7th East and the street was widened to the west wiping out the homes and businesses on the west side of 7th East, including Seal’s Market.
 This resulted in 7th East becoming a main thoroughfare from the north at South Temple Street turning into Van Winkle Expressway at about 47th South and then connects with Highland Drive at about 60th South.

 2006 view of SLC airport.